 The Paris Agreement is a milestone in history influencing the next decades.
 For the first time 195 nations committed to take action against climate change.
-The film gives insight behind closed doors of the negotiations and reveals the clash of forces, which shape our future: national self-interest against destruction of whole countries, rich versus poor, victims against profiteers.
-A reflection of the global community told by high-ranking figures and leaks of the process.
+The film gives insights behind closed doors of the negotiations and reveals the clash of forces, which shape our future.
+A reflection of the global community told by high-ranking figures.
 Can this agreement save our planet?

 DK, SE 2017 • 57', 94' • Elvira Lind